CostaBru/knapsack/README.md

-# Rethinking the knapsack and set partitions (Not released yet)
+# Rethinking the knapsack and set partitions.
+(Not released yet).

+The classic dynamic programing algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.

+New knapsack algorithms were tested on the open source test datasets, and as a core part of equal subset problem algorithm.

+The algorithm for equal subset problem complexity was improved to be exponential in number of partitions only.
+The integer input type limitation was removed.
+That new algorithm was tested on integer partition generator data, and on integer optimization tests.

-This work contains the list of algorithms, performance analysis and reports:
+This work contains the source code of new ``KB`` knapsack and partition algorithms, performance analysis and reports:

-- An exponental algorithm that has the polynominal time\space runtime for unbounded 1-0 knapsack problem.
-The comparison of the Nemhauser-Ullmann Algorithm [12] with that one.
+- The polynomial algorithm for unbounded 1-0 knapsack problem.
+The comparison of the Nemhauser-Ullmann ``NU`` Algorithm [12] with that one.

-- An exponental algorithm for abstract up to ``T`` dimensions unbounded 1-0 knapsack problem.
+- The exponential algorithm for abstract up to ``T`` dimensions unbounded 1-0 knapsack problem that performs as polynomial in most cases.

-- ``M`` equal-subset-sum of ``N`` integer number set that is exponental in ``M`` only.
+- The ``M`` equal-subset-sum of ``N`` integer number set that is exponential in ``M`` only.

-- Algorithms for multiple knapsack and ``M`` strict partition problem.
+- The algorithms for multiple knapsack and ``M`` strict partition problems.
+The run time complexity is exponential in number of partition, too.

 - Test cases and iteration reports.

 # Abstract

-The knapsack problem is well known and described in many articles and books.

-The classical knapsack problem is defined as follows:
+The knapsack problem is defined as follows:

 We are given a set of ``N`` items, each item ``J`` having a ``Pj`` value and a weight ``Wj`` .
 The problem is to choose a subset of the items such that their overall profit is maximized, while the overall weight does not exceed a given capacity ``C`` [6].

 Let's consider classical bottom-up dynamic programing solution for unbounded knapsack problem.
 Let's call it ``DPS``.

 Bounded version of that problem has known way of reduction to unbounded one [5].

 It uses recurrent formula to calculate maximum value going through item weights array and checks every weight possible, using DP table from 1 to size of knapsack.
 ``DPS`` algorithm is very efficient on small numbers.
 It has a known limitation to use only positive integers as input.
 Time and memory Complexity is ``O(N * M)`` which is known as pseudopolynomial.

 During solving the equal subset sum problem [7] using knapsack, I noticed that ``DPS`` did extra work by considering possibilities those never would be a part of the optimal solution.

 Classic ``DPS`` works in integer set ``1..S`` integer numbers, where ``S`` is size of knapsack.
 [1]

-But the optimal solution can be only in subset ``W``, where ``W`` contains items and sums of all items that less than the size of knapsack. (``Axiom 1``)
+But the optimal solution can be only in subset ``W``, where ``W`` contains items and sums of all items that less than the size of knapsack.

 When weight considered is not a part of sum of items then classic ``DPS`` algorithm compares and copies maximum value reached to next DP table cell.

-# The main idea
+# The main idea of KB knapsack algorithm

+### Axiom 1

+The optimal solution could be found in set of all sums of items weights only.
+It is self-evident, because the optimal solution contains given items only.

 Due to ``Axiom 1``, let's consider only weights and sums of weights.
 We will perform the DP algorithm over that collection for each item.

 Let's call the sum of weight visited with current weight a ``w point``.
 We are going to generate the set of ``w points`` for each knapsack item.

 We will provide the current weight and sum of current item weight with all visited points before.
-And use DP recurrent formula for that new set.
+Then, use DP recurrent formula for that new set.

 That growing collection gives as next recurrent expression for inner loop for ``Nth`` iteration: